“If the Prince of Countenances ever visits your bedroom window, remind him to visit me as well. I’ve been waiting.”

 “LUCKY!” he screams.

 GM: “Keep it down, kid,” the NOPD detective rasps as he emerges from the smoke.
 He looks around the scene of devastation.

 An explosive, ear-shattering roar goes off, along with almost soft wet splatter.

 The silent man holds a smoking gun over the wounded man’s now all-but exploded head.
-Skull shards, mushed brains, and so much blood litter the scene.
+Skull shards, mushed brains, and so much blood litter the concrete.

-He stalks towards another survivor, feebly crawling away on his hands and knees.
+He stalks towards another survivor, who’s feebly crawling away on his hands and knees.

 The silent man grabs him by the neck and holds him down.
 Emil can’t make out the other man’s face as he wetly rasps, “Pl… ease… I.. have a… fam… ly…”